hardik-vala/hardik-vala/_posts/2024-10-22-still-lost-one-year-after-my-startup-failed.md

 ## Conclusion

 Even though progress has been flat, outwardly speaking, I'm grateful for the considerable amount of personal growth.
 I'm still lost, but maybe a little less than a year ago.
 When you're an adventurer looking to find undiscovered lands, you're lost most of the time.
 But I've never felt more secure in my guiding principles and lessons that serve as my compass.
-Undeterred, I'm more determined--and excited--than ever for the founder journey ahead.
+Undeterred, I'm more determined---and excited---than ever for the founder journey ahead.